 - Barriers, barricades, fences or posts may be placed at any point and at any time to restrict traffic as may be deemed necessary for safety and convenience.
-The removal or moving of such barriers, barricades, fences or posts, except for emergency purposes, is forbidden without the express permission of the University Police Department (C.V.C.
+The removal or moving of such barriers, barricades, fences or posts, except for emergency purposes, is forbidden without the express permission of Transportation and Parking Services (C.V.C.
 21461(a)).

 - 14.5 Traffic Officer

 - It is unlawful to fail to comply with any lawful order, signal or direction of any traffic officer or to refuse to submit to any lawful inspection (C.V.C.
 21100.3).